General random walk in a random environment defined on Galton-Watson trees

-{\bf Abstract.} We consider the motion of a particle on a Galton--Watson tree, when the probabilities of jumping from a vertex to any one of its neighbours is determined by a random process.
-Given the tree, positive weights are assigned to the edges in such a way that, viewed along any line of descent, they evolve as a random process.
-In order to introduce our method for proving transience or recurrence, we first suppose that the weights are \iid, reproving a result of Lyons \& Pemantle~\cite{LyP92}.
-We then extend the argument to allow a Markovian environment, and finally to a random walk on a Markovian environment that changes the environment.
-Our approach involves studying the typical behaviour of processes on fixed lines of descent, which we then show determines the behaviour of the process on the whole tree.
+{\bf Abstract.} We consider a particle performing a random walk on a Galton--Watson tree, when the probabilities of jumping from a vertex to any one of its neighbours is determined by a random process.
+We introduce a method for deriving conditions under which the walk is either transient or recurrent.
+We first suppose that the weights are \iid, and re-prove a result of Lyons \& Pemantle~\cite{LyP92}.
+We then assume a Markovian environment along each line of descent, and finally consider a random walk in a Markovian environment that itself changes the environment.
+Our approach involves studying the typical behaviour of the walk on fixed lines of descent, which we then show determines the behaviour of the process on the whole tree.

 {\bf Keywords:} { Random walk in random environment, Galton--Watson, reinforcement.}

 \thefootnote{\arabic{footnote}}